 Are there new technologies that are making telemedicine a more viable alternative to in-person visits?
 Eye tracking, 3D imaging, IoT sensors for items including temperature, pulse and movement are all coming into play in making a perfected telemedicine experience.
 Our own platform allows the patient to experience the physician in their life-size form, in 3-D, and with direct eye contact.
 Many patients who have received care on the IH platform remark that it is as if the physician is there in the room with them.

 Are there technologies, still under development, that will further enable or even transform telemedicine in the not so distant future?
 Yes, the industry is constantly innovating in new ways to not only allow a distant physician and patient to communicate, but to improve how they can do this in the most personal and comprehensive way possible.
-We are also working on ways to make the technology simpler to use to further expand its adoption.
+We are also working on ways to make the technology simpler to use to further expand its adoption. (to view a short video of Dr. Sommer, and Metova VP of Engineering, Scott Davis on technologies, sensors, and even smartwatches that could assist with telemedicine, click HERE)

 According to a July 2020 Metova survey of over 1000 U.S. citizens, 81%, if given the option, would choose telemedicine for their next consultation.
 What do medical practitioners need to do from a procedural and technological standpoint to accommodate this preference?
 Providers need to first identify what specific services they want to be able to offer to their patients.
 With the list of services, they then need to think about how those services can be offered and meet the same standard of care as an in-person visit.
 If they can do the standard of care, then they are ready to go.
 If they can’t meet the standard of care, then they either shouldn’t offer the considered service or work with a partner like Innovator Health who can help them with novel ways to approach the considered service line.